 You have the right to:

-For more information on the privacy laws in New Zealand and contact details for the Office of the Privacy Commissioner, please visit the Privacy Commissioner's (external link) website
+For more information on privacy laws in New Zealand and contact details for the Office of the Privacy Commissioner, visit the Office of the Privacy Commissioner website.

 We may collect statistical information about your visit to help us improve this site.
 This information is aggregated and non-personally identifying.
-The statistical information referred to below will be viewable by site administrators and certain other MBIE staff.
+The information will be viewable by site administrators and certain other MBIE staff.
 It may also be shared with other government agencies.

 Statistical information includes:

 Browser or ‘web’ cookies are small text files that are sent by a website and stored on your computer's hard drive.
-Cookies are generally used to improve your experience of a website (eg by remembering preferences you have set) and to track site usage.
+Cookies are generally used to improve your experience of a website (for example, by remembering preferences you have set) and to track site usage.